pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

     securityContext.close();
 }
 ```
-If above test for some reason fails and failed to release the securityContext static mock object, It will cause failure in other tests and debugging will be harder if you are not aware of this problem.
-If you are not proper development practice, there is a good chance that your code will be having similar problem.
-One way to solve above problem is to use `try-with-resources` statement to handle this failure.
-Refer below code snippet for above code refactored to use try-with-resources statement,
+If the above test fails and fails to release the securityContext static mock object, It will cause failure in other tests.
+And debugging will be tough if we are not aware of this problem.
+If you are not following proper development practices, there is a good chance that your code will be having similar issues.
+One way to solve the above problem is to use `try-with-resources` statement to handle this failure.
+Refer to the code snippet for the above code refactored to use try-with-resources statement.

 ```java
 @Test